Jonesey13/UFO-MultiMadnessMod/README.md

 * Mortol
 * Paint Chase

+This also incorporates p-sam's rich presence for Discord mod.

 This mod is provided as a combination of code diffs and additional assets and is *heavily* inspired from [p-sam's UFO50 mods repo](https://github.com/p-sam/ufo50-mods).

 All original rights belong to Mossmouth (and am happy to take down this repo at their request).